Summary Judgment: Come One, Come All

-On January 23, 2014, the Supreme Court of Canada released two decisions that will make summary judgment more widely available to parties.
+The Supreme Court of Canada released two decisions today that will make summary judgment more widely available to parties.
 The reasons in Hryniak v.
-Mauldin, 2014 SCC 7, and Bruno Appliance and Furniture, Inc. v.
-Hryniak, 2014 SCC 8, signal a cultural shift in which summary judgment will be available whenever a summary judgment motion involves less time and expense than a trial, provided that the process enables the motion judge to reach a fair and just determination on the merits.
-In effect, the "full appreciation" test formulated by the Ontario Court of Appeal has been replaced with a sufficient appreciation test, which grants judges wide discretion to use dispositive fact-finding powers to grant summary judgment seemingly in all cases.
+Mauldin, 2014 SCC 7 and Bruno Appliance and Furniture, Inc. v.
+Hryniak, 2014 SCC 8 signal a cultural shift in which summary judgment will be available whenever it involves less time and expense than a trial, provided it enables the motion judge to reach a fair and just determination on the merits.
+In effect, the “full appreciation” test formulated by the Ontario Court of Appeal has been replaced with a sufficient appreciation test, which grants judges wide discretion to use dispositive fact-finding powers to grant summary judgment in all but exceptional cases.
+Read more.